Teaching the elements of digital citizenship to students

 In the classroom, students should learn that everyone has basic rights to privacy, security, and freedom of speech.
 Thus, students have a responsibility to use digital technologies in a responsible manner, treating others as they themselves wish to be treated.

 Students also need to learn how to respond to digital rights violations, for example by blocking or reporting suspicious accounts.
-Because “Everyone needs help sometimes.
-Even Spider-Man!”
+To dig deeper into this topic, have students balance the right to online privacy versus public security!

 Today’s digital natives may be less aware than previous generations of potential dangers online.
 As such, it’s vital they learn about digital safety and security.